 \subsubsection{Comparison with the solvability theory}

-In a dendritic growth problem, the growth rate of a dendrite can be predicted by the solvability theory \cite{Meiron1986,Chen2009}.
-We compare the numerical result with the solvability result to assess the accuracy of the method.
-In this example, the initial seed is chosen as a circle with a radius of $0.1$.
-The parameters in the Gibbs-Thomson relation are chosen as $\varepsilon_V = 0$, $\varepsilon_C(\alpha) = 0.001[1+0.4(1-\cos(4\alpha))]$ where $\alpha$ is the angle between the normal to the interface and the $x$-axis.
-The computation domain is chosen as $[-6,6]$.
+In a dendritic growth problem, the dendrite growth rate can be predicted by solvability theory \cite{Meiron1986,Chen2009}.
+We compare the numerical result with the theoretical prediction to assess the accuracy of the method.
+In this example, the initial seed is a circle of radius $0.1$.
+The parameters in the Gibbs-Thomson relation are chosen as $\varepsilon_V = 0$ and $\varepsilon_C(\alpha) = 0.001[1+0.4(1-\cos(4\alpha))]$, where $\alpha$ is the angle between the interface normal and the $x$-axis.
+The computational domain is $(-6,6)^2$.
 We set $\tau = 0.001$ for the computation.
-The morphologies of the liquid-solid interface and the time-evolution of the tip velocity from $t=0$ to $t=2.2$ are plotted in \Cref{fig:st-solv}.
-The tip velocity finally converges and agrees with the solvability result of $1.7$.
+The liquid-solid interface profiles and the tip velocity from $t=0$ to $t=2.2$ are shown in \Cref{fig:st-solv}.
+The tip velocity converges to a value consistent with the solvability prediction of $1.7$.